Skip to main content

 The Endocrine System and Hair Growth

-The functions much like a sophisticated internal messaging service, with hormones acting as the precise directives.
+The endocrine system functions much like a sophisticated internal messaging service, with hormones acting as the precise directives.
 These directives influence nearly every cell, tissue, and organ.
 For hair follicles, specific hormonal instructions dictate their activity, determining how long they remain in the growth phase, when they transition to a resting state, and even the quality of the hair produced.

 A stable hormonal environment supports consistent hair production.
 When there are fluctuations or sustained deviations from optimal levels, the hair follicles may receive altered instructions.
 This can lead to premature shedding, reduced growth, or a change in hair texture.
 The body prioritizes essential functions, and if resources or signals are misdirected due to hormonal shifts, hair growth can be one of the first non-essential processes to be affected.